jackstjean/D-DTEST/Kanban/Vault Tracker.md

 - [ ] location template
 - [ ] item card - switch for value where you can see output in only silver vs in different coins.
 Perhaps even a switch for Grain Into Gold price vs official D&D price
 - [ ] [[Simple economy system]]
+- [ ] Implement dynamic DV tables for harvesting (pg 18-25 on Kibbles Crafting)

 ## ⚒️ To-Do